bovine3dom/Nauty.jl/README.md

 Simple wrapper for using `nauty`, a graph isomorphism package, with `LightGraphs` in Julia.
 Requires `gcc` and a POSIX style build environment.

+**Currently under development.
+Interface may change / break by the day.**

 ## Example usage

 Check if two graphs are isomorphs of each other: